The breeding program at Spring-Rock Farm is our strength … our shining star.

 - Keep the Wright’s Coefficient of Inbreeding Statistic below the national breed average of 5.8% (H. Neibergs)

-- Continue ancestral pedigree analysis past three generations, going back as far as 15 generations when the information is known
+- Continue ancestral pedigree analysis past three generations, going back as far as 15 generations when known